scacela/oci-ndrives-mnodes/README.md

 # oci-ndrives-mnodes

+Attach n drives to m nodes.

+- Provisions a block volume for each device path specified (m)
+- Attaches each block volume at the ISCSI level to the number of compute instances whose display names match a regular expression (n)

 Prerequisites:
 - 1 bastion node
 - an SSH key pair that can be used to access the bastion node